test-network-function/pgt2acm/README.md

 ACM template are patching resource file differently, using Kustomize and the [Strategic Merge Patch](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md).
-In a nutshell, Kustomize will extract the kind, name and namspace of the resource patch defined in the PGT template.
+In a nutshell, Kustomize will extract the kind, name and namespace of the resource patch defined in the PGT template.
 With this data, kustomize will identify the correct resource in the source-crs file that is to be patched and then apply the patch.
 If the resource in the patch declared by the template is